ippontech/blog-usa/posts/cloudfront-origin-failover.md

 The final step under the **Behaviors** tab is to replace the intended behavior's origin field that was previously using just the single S3 bucket in `us-east-1` for the new origin group.
 And with that, the application should now be better equipped for handling failures!
 So how can that be tested?

-## Testing Active-Active
+## Testing...
+Testing...
+Redundancy

 At least in the case of the [Ippon Podcast](https://podcast.ipponway.com/), there are two buckets utilized in its functionality.
 One is for holding the `index.html`, styles, and scripts of the application.
 The other contains the podcast audio recordings.
 This allows for two different opportunities to test the origin group's failover capability.
 Just a note, if any of the following described does not reflect immediately, it is because it takes time for the changes to propagate.
-Invalidating the cache using `/*` will allow differences to take effect more quickly but [may have a cost](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation).
+Invalidating the cache using `/*` will allow differences to take effect more quickly but may have a [cost involved if performing over 1,000 in a month](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#PayingForInvalidation).

 Removing the `index.html` is an easy one to test with because the site will break completely.
 To see this, revert the associated behavior back to the single origin and then delete the `index.html` file from this primary bucket (have no fear about losing the file since it will still be versioned within the bucket and also located in the alternate).
-Hard refresh the page and the site should come to a screeching halt (open the browser's developer tools to confirm a 4xx status code).
+Hard refresh the page and the site should come to a screeching halt.
+Open the browser's developer tools to confirm the expected 4xx status code through the Network tab.
 Now, back in CloudFront, change the behavior to use the origin group again so that failure will be redirected to the alternate S3 bucket that contains the backup `index.html` file.
 Hard refresh the page once more and the site should spring back to life!

 A similar test can be performed on the media files.
 While this will not break the site completely, reverting the associated behavior to the single origin and then deleting one or any of the files should cause failure to load/play.
-Changing the behavior to use the origin group will allow the backup file to be loaded and played as intended.
+Changing the behavior over to use the origin group will allow the backup file to be loaded and played as intended.

 Remember to restore removed primary files either by deleting the "Delete marker" under show versions or re-upload the file.
 Ensure that any changed behaviors use the origin groups.

+## Wrap Up

+The [Ippon Podcast](https://podcast.ipponway.com/) site is still very much a work-in-progress.
+Since it is more exploratory, high availability is not as critical.
+This makes it a good application to test proper failover through CloudFront's origin groups.
+There are more subtle details to utilizing origin groups which require some exploration.
+Yet, hopefully, this provided an easy first step towards building and testing redundancy in a CloudFront/S3-hosted application.

 # Extra Info